cassidytrbl/day-caldendar/README.md

 This application allows the user to keep track by the hour of whatever the user types into the column that was made using bootstrap.
-Then also save it is by clicking on the floppy disk button which was made by using the https://cassidytrbl.github.io/day-caldendar/
+Then also save it is by clicking on the floppy disk button which was made by using fontawesome.
+The column even changes color to show if the hour has passed, current and future.
+The user can also save what they have using local storage. https://cassidytrbl.github.io/day-caldendar/